 Now, let's begin from square one.

 The 4 Key Elements of Deck Boat Horsepower

 If you’re an amateur boater, or an amateur driver, you might think horsepower is simply a matter of speed.
 While this might be the case to a certain extent, the horsepower of your engine has more to do with the power the engine contains.

-Horsepower is essentially engine performance—it's indicative of how powerful, reliable and consistent your ride is going to be.
-Not only does this mean a potentially faster ride the higher you go in numbers, but it means a smoother ride—more dexterity, better performance and more efficient fuel consumption all around.
+Horsepower is essentially engine performance.
+It's indicative of how powerful, reliable and consistent your ride is going to be.
+Not only does this mean a potentially faster ride the higher you go in numbers, but it means a smoother ride that equals more dexterity, better performance and more efficient fuel consumption all around.